-As Director of Music Entrepreneurship Studies, Mead works with colleague, Lance LaDuke to create an environment of entrepreneurial thinking at CMU School of Music.
-Their courses cover essential aspects of the music business, stage presence, professional etiquette, audience engagement, and teaching artist training.
+As Director of Music Entrepreneurship, Mead works with Lance LaDuke to create an environment of entrepreneurial thinking at CMU School of Music.
+Their courses cover essential aspects of the music business, stage presence, professional etiquette, audience engagement, and leadership training.

 Workshops and Seminars

 As a guest speaker at universities in the United States and abroad, Monique Mead often covers these popular topics…

 Before a note is played, the audience has already formed an opinion about your performance.
 How can good stage presence optimize your effectiveness as an artist?

 What to say and how to say it?
 Learn how to introduce a piece, dedicate an encore, or thank a sponsor because the way you say it makes all the difference.

 Interpersonal skills are at the center of this workshop featuring written and verbal communication.
 With these skills, you can feel more confident in social settings and become a more valued leader and colleague.

 Every arts organization wants new audiences--now.
 Monique shares the formula she has used to create highly effective programs for orchestras, festival, and small ensembles in Europe and the United States.

 Whether visiting a preschool, coaching a school orchestra, speaking at a senior center, or playing at a hospital, it is a musician’s duty to engage, inspire, and uplift the listeners.